JayMat96/Test-Case-Draft/README.md

 Database Connection Requirements

 #### Component:
-The database used for PLEX's "build mode"
+The database used for PLEX's "build mode."
+Handles all the connectivity with the database.
+It also fetches and returns query results.

 #### Test Game Designer:
 Jade